NanoComp/meep/doc/docs/Python_User_Interface.md

 Low-Level Functions
 -------------------

-By default, Meep reads input functions like `sources` and `geometry` and creates *global* variables `structure` and `fields` to store the corresponding C++ objects.
+By default, Meep initializes C++ objects like `meep::structure` and `meep::fields` in the `Simulation` object based on attributes like `sources` and `geometry`.
+Theses objects are then accessible via `simulation_instance.structure` and `simulation_instance.fields`.
 Given these, you can then call essentially any function in the C++ interface, because all of the C++ functions are automatically made accessible to Python by a wrapper-generator program called [SWIG](https://en.wikipedia.org/wiki/SWIG).

 ### Initializing the Structure and Fields

 The `structure` and `fields` variables are automatically initialized when any of the run functions is called, or by various other functions such as `add_flux`.
-To initialize them separately, you can call `init_fields()` manually, or `init_structure(k_point)` to just initialize the structure.
+To initialize them separately, you can call `Simulation.init_fields()` manually, or `Simulation._init_structure(k_point)` to just initialize the structure.

 If you want to time step more than one field simultaneously, the easiest way is probably to do something like: